How to Get Out of a Gym Membership (2020 Update)

 Many gym contracts will allow you to terminate the agreement with no penalties if you meet certain requirements.
 Depending on your gym’s agreement, some of these requirements may include:

-- If you are within a grace period; or
+- If you are within a grace period

 With most of these examples, you will most likely need to provide evidence such as a doctor’s certificate, or your new address on a form of identification such as on your driver’s license.
 If you don’t meet any of your gym’s requirements and still want to cancel, you may need to negotiate with your gym’s staff or management in order to have the exit fee waived or lowered.

 Sometimes cancelling may not be the best option, especially if you are expecting to rejoin the gym in the near future.
-Some alternatives that may be present for you could be:
+Some alternatives that may be available are:

-- Transferring to another branch of your gym that is closer to you if you are moving; or
+- Transferring to another branch of your gym that is closer to you if you are moving

 - If your gym provides different membership options, there may be a cheaper option available to you that is suitable.